AdminPickPack/echobag_wp/readme.txt

 This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `pick-pack.php` to the `/wp-content/plugins/` directory
+1. Upload `pick-pack` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Goto the Pick Pack Menu, in the settings register your company, if you want split payment register your payment method with Pick Pack, finally enter the stock available, the Bags would than be ready for customers to optin
+3. Goto the Pick Pack menu and set the settings and enter the stock available, the bags would then be ready for customers to optin